Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity: Wormhole Models

 and

 From Eqs. (\ref{Eq.33})-(\ref{Eq.35}) we have

-The presence of exotic matter in WHs violates the energy conditions.
-Accurately, the energy-momentum tensor violates the null energy condition (NEC) at the throat of the WH \cite{Hochberg}.
-We can note from Eq. (\ref{Eq.36}) the violation of NEC, i.e., $\rho+p_{r} \leq 0$, which intimates $\lambda > -4\pi$.
+The presence of the exotic matter inside the WH violates energy conditions.
+Specifically, the null energy condition (NEC) is violated by the energy-momentum tensor at the throat of the WH \cite{Hochberg}.
+We can note from the Eq. (\ref{Eq.36}) violation of the NEC, i.e., $\rho+ \mathrm{p}_r \leq 0$, that intimates $\lambda > -4\pi$.